Convergence for adaptive resampling of random Fourier features: Numerical results and adaptive random walk

 and

-for a unit vector $v=(1,0,0,\ldots)$ in $\rset^d$ or a random unit vector in $\rset^d$, cf. Figure \ref{fig:f_zoomed}.
+for a unit vector $v=(1,0,0,\ldots)$ in $\rset^d$ or a random unit vector in $\rset^d$, see Figure~\ref{fig:f_zoomed}.
 Both functions are anisotropic with slowly decaying Fourier coefficients.
 The Fourier transform of $x_1\mapsto\int_0^{x_1/a} s^{-1}\sin(s)\mathrm{d}s$ is supported in $|\omega_1|\le a^{-1}$ and decays as $|\omega_1|^{-1}$ while the Fourier transform of the function in \eqref{f_ex_2} yields the fat-tailed Cauchy distribution in one direction.
 This slow decay for both target functions \eqref{eq:f} and \eqref{f_ex_2} implies that sampling the frequencies could be challenging.

 Algorithms \ref{alg1} and \ref{alg4} have five input parameters: the random walk size $\delta$, the number of random walk/resampling iterations $N$, the cutoff threshold $\epsilon$, and the regularization weights $\lambda_1$ and $\lambda_2$.
-Further hyperparameters for the training of the random Fourier feature model $\beta(x)$ include the number of frequencies $K$ and the training data set size $J$, as well as the noise standard deviation $s$ in the training data set.
-We investigate the effect of varying these hyperparameters in the numerical Tests~\ref{tc:test1} to ~\ref{tc:test8}, with the specific settings of the hyperparameters summarized in Table~\ref{Table:numerical_tests}.
+Further hyperparameters for the training of the random Fourier feature model $\beta(x)$ include the number of frequencies $K$, the training dataset size $J$, and the noise standard deviation $s$ in the training dataset.
+This work investigates the effect of varying these hyperparameters in the numerical tests~\ref{tc:test1} to ~\ref{tc:test8}, with the specific settings of the hyperparameters summarized in Table~\ref{Table:numerical_tests}.

-\Testcase{ \textit{The effect of the random walk step size parameter $\delta$.} } As motivated in Section~\ref{sec_iter}, the random walk step size $\delta$ plays an important role for the performance of the resampling algorithm.
+\Testcase{ \textit{The effect of the random walk step size parameter $\delta$.} } As motivated in Section~\ref{sec_iter}, the random walk step size $\delta$ is critical for the performance of the resampling algorithm.
 If $\delta$ is too large, the resampled distribution becomes smeared out, less accurate, and eventually unstable.
-Conversely, if $\delta$ is too small, too few frequencies are activated, leading to inefficient frequency sampling and slow convergence of the resampling iterations, as illustrated in Figure~\ref{fig:Fig_a1_vary_delta}.
+Conversely, if $\delta$ is too small, too few frequencies are activated, leading to inefficient frequency sampling and a slow convergence of the resampling iterations, as illustrated in Figure~\ref{fig:Fig_a1_vary_delta}.